 You can make almost anything with an Au Gratin Dish.
 They are more suited for food that needs to be finish in the oven.
 However, if you get the Cast Iron version, I do not see any issues with searing and cooking fish in these pans.

 One of the most favorite dish that french cook love making is Scalloped Potatoes or Eggs Au Gratin.
 Both dish provide an rich cheesy and savory dish that will stun friends and family.
 Jacque Peppin old videos often uses the Gratin technique to make dishes for his videos.
-Below, you will see a Cauliflower Gratin that is made by him.

 Le Creuset Stoneware